 First up is my favorite!
-Using a menstrual cup is one of the easiest way to deal with your period outdoors.
+Using a menstrual cup is one of the easiest way to deal with your menstrual cycle outdoors.
 The reason for this is that you pack less in and out.
 No need to deal with bloody tampons or pads that you have to carry out and no need to leave non-biodegradable trash such as plastic behind either.

 A single menstrual cup can last you up to a good 10 years.
 I have been using my DOT Cup for almost a year now and it still looks brand new.
 You can read my full review of the DOT Cup here.
-There are other options as well that you can use but I have prefered the DOT Cup cause it is black in color and also cause for every DOT Cup purchased they donate one to women in need.
+There are other options as well that you can use but I have preferred the DOT Cup cause it is black in color and also cause for every DOT Cup purchased they donate one to women in need.

 USING A MENSTRUAL CUP

 Before going on your trip, especially in the backcountry where there’s no latrines, I highly recommend using the menstrual cup at home and learning how to insert and take out the menstrual cup.
 Familiarize yourself with the product so this way it will be much easier to use while outdoors.
 It is very easy to use once you get the hang of it.